kmeshavkin/shortify/README.md

 - Make common config for shared variables (and reduce port definition duplication across project)
 - Create schema for config so it's easy to create when project forked (configs are hidden)
 - Tests!
+- Wake up gcloud container if portfolio is visited?